If you sell nutritional supplements, there are hundreds of channels you can try to advertise your products, but which are the best?

 Read more about the SortPrice feed specifications.

 Twenga.com is a price comparison channel with products from 4000 clients in 15 different countries.
-Utilizing relevant search term data from Adwords and Google Shopping, their built-in system customizes your Twenga store to align with your company’s eCommerce goals.
+Utilizing relevant search term data from Adwords and Google Shopping, their built-in system customizes your Twenga store to align with your company’s eCommerce goals of selling health supplements online.

 Read more about the Twenga feed specifications.

 With ShopMania.com, you can sort your products based on a variety of different categories.
-ShopMania in particular has an extensive catalog of nutritional supplements – if you are interested in reaching a large base of supplement users, look no further than ShopMania.
+ShopMania in particular has an extensive catalog of nutritional supplements – if you are interested in reaching a large base of supplement users, look no further than ShopMania for supplement advertising.

 Read more about the ShopMania feed specifications.